Subcategory (RNA class) for MIR195 Gene

 GeneCards Summary for MIR195 Gene

 MIR195 (MicroRNA 195) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR195 include tongue squamous cell carcinoma and primary peritoneal carcinoma.
-Among its related pathways are MicroRNAs in cancer and MicroRNAs in cardiomyocyte hypertrophy.
+Diseases associated with MIR195 include Adrenocortical Carcinoma, Hereditary and Hepatocellular Carcinoma.
+Among its related pathways are Parkinsons Disease Pathway and MicroRNAs in cancer.

 fRNAdb sequence ontologies for MIR195 Gene - the ORGUL cluster for this gene includes several descriptions:

 pre_miRNA: The 60-70 nucleotide region remain after Drosha processing of the primary transcript, that folds back upon itself to form a hairpin sructure.

 nc_conserved_region: Non-coding region of sequence similarity by descent from a common ancestor.